I really, really didn’t want to watch Netflix’s new social media reality show, The Circle.

 The Camp Legacy

-Second to arrive is the Camp Legacy, whose first message to the Circle group chat will be, “Hey Circle, new message: Hiii everyone!
-It’s so crazy, my parents went to this camp too, this is where they met!!
-So I’m like super famous around here.
-Anyway, we’re gonna have so much fun, I can’t wait!!!!!
+Second to arrive is the Camp Legacy, whose first message to the Circle group chat will be, “Hey Circle, new message: Hi everyone!
+My parents went to this camp too, this is where they met!
+So I’m famous around here.
+Anyway, we’re gonna have so much fun, I can’t wait!
 Send.”

 Everyone either loves or hates this player, probably because they’re a genuinely happy person whose parents aren’t divorced.
 The Legacy has so much camp spirit, or ruach, and will go all-out during song sessions.
-The Legacy’s love of camp is admirable; she’ll lift the spirit of everyone in the group chat before ranking results come out.
-She’ll excel at the “Lanyard Making Challenge,” will probably be a Color War Captain at some point, and in 10 years, she’ll be working in Jewish professional life.
+The Legacy’s love of camp is admirable; they’ll lift the spirit of everyone in the group chat before ranking results come out.
+They’ll excel at the “Lanyard Making Challenge,” will probably be a Color War Captain at some point, and in 10 years, they’ll be working in Jewish professional life.

-Her profile picture?
-Either one from her “Bat mitzvah photo shooooot” album or “Youth group!!!”
-Her bio begins with her camp zip code, followed by: “my home and my heart <3!!!!”
-Her relationship status?
-“Long distance with my NFTY/BBYO bf!!!!”
+Their profile picture?
+Either one from a B’mitzvah photoshoot album or “Youth group!”
+Their bio begins with their camp zip code, followed by: “my home and my heart <3!!!!”
+Their relationship status?
+“Long-distance with my NFTY/BBYO bf!!!!”

 The Counselor’s BFF

-You’ll know immediately who this girl is.
-She walks into the cabin wearing Nike shorts and a graphic tee, because she’s casual like that.
-She’ll make friends in The Circle, but will be blocked early on for not building strong enough relationships with the players, instead favoring the staff.
+You’ll know immediately who this person is.
+They walk into the cabin wearing workout shorts and a cool graphic tee, because they’re casual like that.
+They’ll make friends in The Circle, but will be blocked early on for not building strong enough relationships with the players, instead favoring the staff.
 Who aren’t even playing.

-Her profile picture is her and her older sibling.
-Her bio?
+Their profile picture is them with their older sibling, which of course they have.
+Their bio?
 “Love to laugh and have a great time!”

 The Toxic Masculinity Boy